YMDG-BM/ymzstd.github.io/README.md

 # YMDG-BM.github.io
-This is an offical NAC's website.
+This is an official NAC's website.